intagaming/video-scripts/token-storage.md

 I'll briefly show you the sources where storing tokens in localStorage is recommended.
-But I'm not going to rely on these sources for my answer, because they don't provide any reason to do so.
+But I'm not going to rely on these sources for my answer, because they don't consider any alternatives.
 I do, so I explain it my own way.

 _shows the sources_